plutoniumm/Bookmaker/README.md

-# factorial
+# iFactorial
-The Factorial - A Blog :)
+The iFactorial - A Blog :)